 Choosing between a will or living trust, or using both, is a personal decision that should be made in consultation with your attorney and possibly family members.

 Probate is a legal process administered by Probate Courts located in most municipalities to direct and oversee the payment of your obligations and distribution of your assets, including personal property, financial assets and real estate, when you die.
-The court determines whether your will is valid, oversees the payment of your obligations and inventories and appraisals, gives notice to creditors, including the State of Connecticut, which may make claims on your assets and distributes remaining assets according to your wishes.
+The court determines whether your will is valid; oversees the payment of your obligations, and inventories and appraisals; and gives notice to creditors, including the State of Connecticut, which may make claims on your assets and distribute remaining assets according to your wishes.
 If you do not have a will, the court will distribute your property to creditors and heirs according to state laws.

-Learn More: Download the Probate Court Users Guide – Understanding Trusts guide for more information on trusts and the Probate Court Users Guide – Administration of Decedents’ Estate guide on how estates are administered.
+Learn More: Download the Probate Court Users Guide – Understanding Trusts for more information on trusts and the Probate Court Users Guide – Administration of Decedents’ Estate on how estates are administered.

 A Medical Order for Life Sustaining Treatment (MOLST) is a voluntary medical order form similar to a prescription based on a person's right to accept or refuse medical treatment, including treatment that may extend life.
 For example, it may contain instructions telling emergency medical personnel and other health care providers not to administer CPR in the event of a medical emergency.